Did You Know?

 Landscaping Around California Native Oaks

 This downloadable PDF from the Santa Clara Chapter of the California Native Plant Society is worth viewing, particularly if you want to learn more about how to care for your Oaks.
+You will have to scroll through lots, but it’s worth it.
+You should also visit Canopy at

 Working With The County